eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 A list of top concepts of a concept scheme or narrower (child) concepts of a concept is shown below these metadata as a searchable table called concept list.

 To find specific sub concepts of a concept, you can use the search bar in the concept list.
-Click any result row to display more information on the concept, like its labels, definition and notation.
+Click any result row to display more information on the concept, such as its labels, definition and notation.
 Click the concept name in the row itself to open the concept detail view for this concept.
 Selecting a concept in the concept list updates the navigation tree to highlight the concept's position in the tree.